-I recently took over the Bay of Islands Travel Guide from a web designer who had built it from scratch using Miva Script in 1997.
-Although very out of date, not mobile friendly and lacking functionality, the website itself was well supported by local tourism businesses and had consistently ranked number one for it’s main keywords for at least 10 years.
-I was really keen to see this website redeveloped and build it into a more modern, useful resource but wanted to make sure that the Google rankings didn’t drop after we relaunched it.
+In 2016, we took over the Bay of Islands Travel Guide from a web designer who had built it from scratch using Miva Script in 1997.
+Although very out of date, not mobile friendly and lacking functionality, the website itself was well supported by local tourism businesses and had consistently ranked number highly for its main keywords for at least 10 years.
+I was really keen to see this website redeveloped and build it into a more modern, useful resource, but wanted to make sure that the Google rankings didn’t drop after we relaunched it.

 Because the old website had completely a different URL structure (page addresses) to our redesigned website, it was important to ensure that we weren’t losing website traffic due to people clicking on links that no longer worked from;

 Just as importantly, if Google discovers that a website is returning a stack of 404 errors (“404” means the page doesn’t exist), the website rankings could crash quite spectacularly as the broken links are considered to be of no value to the website, thereby reducing it’s perceived value.
 This is a very common cause of lost website rankings when web designers who don’t specialise in SEO fail to consider the consequences of their changes.
 It is vital for an established website that old page URLs are redirected to new page addresses using a 301 redirect (a piece of code that says the page has permanently moved).